 Once you have a list of accounts it is time to see how well your accounts and prospective accounts fit into your ideal customer profile and identify where your ABM resources should be spent.

 Scoring Your Accounts

-Take the important firmographics and demographics you identified as part of your ICP and buyer personas and weight each one based on importance to determine your account score.
+Take the important firmographics and demographics you identified as part of your ICP and buyer personas and weigh each one based on importance to determine your account score.

-You might be familiar with scoring your buyer personas, this is often called a lead score, and it gives you insight into how well each contact fits into one of your buyer personas and how engaged they are.
-You can score these based-on role, responsibilities, pain points and more.
+You might be familiar with scoring your buyer personas, often called a lead score.
+A Lead score gives you insight into how well each contact fits into one of your buyer personas and how engaged they are.
+You can score these based on roles, responsibilities, pain points, and more.

 - Revenue – This was chosen as the most important stat (won’t always be the case), so it contributes more to account score than any other parameter.
 Accounts with <$100 million in revenue are worth 0 points, $101-250 million 3 points, $251-500 million 6 points, and $500+ 9 points.

 - Location – Less important, but needs to be in the USA.
 For a Chicago-based company, it may look like, outside the USA 0 points, outside the Midwest 1 point, Midwest 3 points, Illinois 5 points.